mariomac/pipes/docs/design-1.0.md

 ### Optional elements

 Any sender is nillable.
-A sender would throw runtime error if all its receivers are nil.
+A sender would throw runtime error if all its receivers are nil, but some of them can be nul (optional).

 E.g:
 ```go